-actual expense 9.08% less than prior year due to school closure in March 2020 Chart does not include out of district costs, driver salaries, repairs, and fuel
+\actual expense 9.08% less than prior year due to school closure in March 2020 Chart does not include out of district costs

 TRANSPORTATION SERVICES

 FUEL FOR STUDENT TRANSPORTATION

 The Newtown Board of Education has become less dependent on fossil fuels as our entire All-Star fleet is now powered by propane powered vehicles (two diesel air conditioned buses remain for sports).
 Below is a summary of the cost of fuel over the years.